Roboy/autonomous_driving_v2/README.md

 ## Devel

 This is the devel branch for planning which will be deployed in the docker container ad-planning.
-Check out the [docker branch](https://github.com/Roboy/autonomous_driving_v2/tree/docker) for more info.
+Check out the [master branch](https://github.com/Roboy/autonomous_driving_v2/tree/master) for more info.
 You can also build this branch locally if you don't want to work in a docker container.

 ```